zhuoyangdu/speed-profile/README.md

 ```
 or add -g after runSim.py to open the visualization of sumo.

+If you only want to run the planning node for single test and debug, set the param single_test true.

 For python, if you want to test the running time of each function:
 ```